bapeca/bapeca.github.io/index.md

-## Bryan and Preston's Excellent Coding Adventure - A Programming Competition for High School Students

-_Join Bryan Lim and Preston Lee, former captain and lead programmer of the Issaquah Robotics Society respectively (which is not affiliated with this competition in any way) for a fun afternoon of coding._

 ## BAPECA has been delayed to Saturday May 12th.
 We will be rebranding to the Issaquah Coding Competition.
 More information will be available at [http://team1318.org/](http://team1318.org/)

 We apologize for any inconvenience.
 Any registered teams as of December 13th will have their fees halved.
+If you have any questions, please email [mailto:bryanandpreston@outlook.com](bryanandpreston@outlook.com)

 ### What Is This?